Michael Swango: Murders

 During his suspension, Swango hired lawyer David Coltart to enable him to return to clinical practice.
-He also appealed to the authorities at Mpilo Hospital, Bulawayo, to allow him in the interim to continue working voluntarily there; however, this was opposed by Abdollah Mesbah, a surgical resident, who had often found him snooping around mysteriously in the wards and in the Intensive care unit (ICU) even when not on call.
+He also appealed to the authorities at Mpilo Hospital, Bulawayo, to allow him in the interim to continue working voluntarily there; however, this was opposed by Abdollah Mesbah, a surgical resident, who had often found him snooping around mysteriously in the wards and in the intensive care unit (ICU) even when not on call.
 He had suspected that sudden deaths of some patients were due to Swango, but had no proof at that stage.

 At this time, Swango rented a room in Bulawayo from a widowed woman who subsequently became violently sick after a meal she had prepared for herself and a friend.
 The woman consulted a local surgeon, Michael Cotton, who suspected arsenic poisoning and persuaded her to send hair samples for forensic analysis to Pretoria, South Africa.
 These clippings confirmed toxic levels of arsenic in the hair.
 The lab reports were passed on by the Zimbabwe Republic Police Criminal Investigation Department (CID) through Interpol to the FBI, who subsequently visited Zimbabwe to interview Cotton and the pathologist in Bulawayo, Stanford Mathe.

-In the meantime, Swango had sensed that the net was closing in on him.
+In the meantime, Swango had sensed that authorities were closing in on him.
 He crossed the border to Zambia and subsequently to Namibia, where he found temporary medical work.
 He was charged in absentia with poisonings.
 In March 1997, he applied for a job at the Royal Hospital in Dhahran, Saudi Arabia, using a false résumé.